-In order to provide predictability of high-quality built environment along corridors, across property lines, and over time, this Plan includes Site Development and Building Design Standards by Character Zone in Sections 5-7 as well as Streets and Streetscape Standards in Sections 10 and 11.
+In order to provide predictability of high-quality built environment along corridors, across property lines, and over time, this Plan includes Site Development and Building Design Standards by Character Zone in Sections 5-7 as well as Streets and Streetscape Standards in Sections 10 and 11 take precedence over Character Zone-Site Development Standards.

-- Primary Street cross sections are found in Section 10.6 starting on page 171. - Secondary Street cross section options are found in Section 10.7 starting on page 187.
+- Primary Street-Mandatory Road cross sections and frontage standards are found in Section 10.6 starting on page 175. - Secondary Street Non-mandatory Road requirements and cross section options are found in Section 10.7 starting on page 191.